1aman1/1aman1/README.md

-- 👋 Hi, I’m @1aman1, I have been active here long ago,
+- 👋 Hi, I’m @1aman1, I have been active here previously but didn't really soak any git potential,
-- 👀 I’m interested in knowing more about git...
+- 👀 currently I’m learning more about git in parallel.
-- 🌱 I’m currently learning git - AWS CLI & more.
+- 🌱 I’m currently learning git - AWS CLI & more, sharing the same stuff here as well.
--     I'll be syncing my work this moment onwards.
 - 📫 How to reach me amangupta@outlook.com

 <!---